LUMINADIGITAL/APP-one/README.md

-Hello its time to break.
+Hello, its time to break.
+this world